AlibabaCloudDocs/ecs/intl.en-US/Tutorials/Build an application/Deploy and use Docker/Deploy and use Docker on Alibaba Cloud Linux 2 instances.md

 4. Create an image.

     ```
     docker commit fb2844b6**** dtstackweb:v1     #Append the container ID and the name and version number of the new image to the end of the commit parameter.
     docker images                                #Query images that are downloaded and created on premises.
     ```

 5. Push the image to a remote repository.

     By default, the image is pushed to Docker Hub.
-You must log on to Docker, bind a tag to the image, and then name the image in the `<Docker username/image name:tag>` format.
+You must log on to Docker, bind a tag to the image, and then name the image in the `<Docker username>/<image name>:<tag>` format.
 Then the push is complete.

     ```
-    docker login --username=dtstack_plus registry.cn-shanghai.aliyuncs.com #Specify the password of the image repository.
-Enter the password after you run this command.
+    docker login --username=dtstack_plus registry.cn-shanghai.aliyuncs.com #Enter the password of the image registry after you run this command.
     docker tag [ImageId] registry.cn-shanghai.aliyuncs.com/dtstack123/test:[Tag]
     docker push registry.cn-shanghai.aliyuncs.com/dtstack123/test:[Tag]
     ```